pawpperoni/manual-systemd-unit-execution/DockerImplementation/Path/README.md

 ## About

 In [src](src/) there's a little implementation of the **Path-based** implementation.
-You can use [run.sh](run.sh) to generate the docker image and create a new docker.
+You can use [Makefile](Makefile) to generate the docker image and create a new docker.
 Once the docker is started it will wait for a **time status** change to execute the order.